-For other SQL databases, you'll need to use one of our other exports to export your data to a file store, and from there import it into your database.
+For SQL databases not directly supported by Funnel you'll need to use one of our file exports to export your data to a file store, and from there import it into your database.
 For instance if you have a mySQL database hosted by Amazon Web Services, you can use our S3 export and import into your database from there.
 If you use Microsoft Azure, our Blob Storage export would suit you.
 If you host your database on your own servers and don't have a cloud file storage, our SFTP export might be the best solution.

 Funnel has a number of functions to make importing the data into SQL databases easier for you: